kashi618/Atlas-of-Thoughts/2) University/Year 2/S2 Algorithms & Data Structures/Notes/Priority Queue.md

 aliases:
 ---
 ## What is it?
-A queue where elements are processed based on priority, not arrival order such as queues (LIFO) The highest priority is stored at the front, and will be removed first Meanwhile, the lowest priority is stored at the back and is removed last
+A queue where elements are processed based on priority, not arrival order such as queues (LIFO).
+The major characteristics are:
+- High priority stored at front, low at the back
+- Removal starts from high priority ONLY

 **Example**
 Lets say we have these elements `A B X Z`, where A is the lowest priority and Z is the highest